20LitersAdmin/filterbuildscheduler/README.md

 ## Things to do
 1. Add inventory system functionality
   * Start with zeros.
-Throw variance check ( against Inventory.latest w/ Events in between )
+BUT AFTER FIRST SUBMIT: Show val (need solution for shipping && receiving)
   * Extrapolate items from components eg "count.part.extrapolate_component_parts.first.parts_per_component" -- but how to adjust for 2nd round edits?
   * Handle count form has null value.
 Set to 0
   * Counts: add button for partial count ( don't set user_id )